niveknosredneh/Garden/README.md

 <img src="https://github.com/niveknosredneh/Garden/blob/master/screenshots/temp.png" width="640" align="middle">

-Analog/Digital sensors hooked up to Arduino/Atmega328P, processeing data and sending via USB/Serial or ESP8266/Wifi to a Raspberry Pi.
+Analog/Digital sensors hooked up to Arduino/Atmega328P, processing data and sending via USB/Serial or ESP8266/Wifi to a Raspberry Pi.

 The Pi logs the data and creates a new graph with python and the matplotlib library.
 A cron job can be set to automate this on a regular interval while also running a script to capture a current photo.